ColdBox/coldbox-zero-to-hero/STEPS.md

 install --dev
 ```

 ### 1.3 - Start up a local server

 ```sh
 start cfengine=lucee@5 port=42518 --rewritesEnable
 ```

 ### 1.4 - Open `http://localhost:42518/` in your browser.
-You should see the default ColdBox app template.
+You should see the default ColdBox app template

 ### 1.5 - Open `/tests` in your browser.
-You should see the TestBox test browser.
+You should see the TestBox test browser

 This is useful to find a specific test or group of tests to run _before_ running them.

 ### 1.6 - Open `/tests/runner.cfm` in your browser.
-You should see the TestBox test runner for our project.
+You should see the TestBox test runner for our project

 This is running all of our tests by default.
 We can create our own test runners as needed.

 All your tests should be passing at this point. 😉